sonu27/api-sonurai-com/README.md

 # api.sonurai.com

 ## Running locally
-`gcloud` must be installed and configured.
+To run the API locally, you'll need to have `gcloud` installed and configured.

-Then run `gcloud auth application-default login` to set up the credentials.
+Once you do, run `gcloud auth application-default login` to set up the credentials.

-Set the `PROJECT_ID` and `PORT` environment variables.
+Next, set the `PROJECT_ID` and `PORT` environment variables.

-Finally, run `go run ./cmd/app/` to start the server.
+Finally, start the server with `go run ./cmd/app/`.

-## image updater
+## Image updater

-This function requests wallpapers for different countries using the Bing Wallpapers API.

-Wallpapers get added if both the 1920x1080 and the 1920x1200 images exist and are not yet in the database (Firestore).

-For non-English countries, the descriptions are translated into English using the Google Translate API.

-Finally, the images are annotated using the Google Vision API.
+The image updater function retrieves wallpapers from the Bing Wallpapers API for different countries.
+To be added to the database (Firestore), the wallpapers must have both 1920x1080 and 1920x1200 images available and not be duplicates. next, the images are annotated using the Google Vision API.
 This allows wallpapers to be searched by these labels in the future and provide better SEO.

+For non-English countries, the descriptions are translated to English using the Google Translate API.

-If previously stored, translated English wallpapers appear again but in English, then the descriptions are replaced, but the original date is kept.
+If a previously stored wallpaper appears again but with a new English description, the description is replaced but the original date is kept.
+The function also splits the description to retrieve the title and copyright information.

 There is also splitting of the description to get the title and copyright.